OTHER SIGNIFICANT ARTISTS

 In many respects this second volume is a better survey of the Society’s talent across its history, because it shows some of its most famous artists and gives a better idea about the vitality of the mid-late 20th century and the approaches of its contemporary membership.
 But where to stop, and who to include?
 Many discussions were undertaken and suggestions made in the Society’s office over 2016 and early 2017, but my brief from Bev Bills and Vikki Waller was to provide a wide spread of genres and media and to ensure that former and younger members were also included, being especially aware of prize winners in the Society’s major exhibitions and the impetus provided by the Youthscape programme.

 The result is a book that cuts a cross-section through the current art scene in Adelaide.
-The two volumes, in combination, provide a significant overview of art in South Australia since colonisation, and it is the first encyclopedia-like volume since 1969.
+The two volumes, in combination including 300 chapters and over 1,050 images, provide a significant overview of art in South Australia since colonisation, and it is the first encyclopedia-like volume since 1969.
 It is hoped this volume, and its accompanying one from 2016, will both set standards and provide inspiration.